Possum Pest Control

 05Do I need professional possum relocation services?

 Possums are a protected species in Australia, so those who kill or harm them face the prospect of paying heavy fines.
-Flick Pest Control can remove possums and return them to their natural habitat.
+Flick Pest Control offers possum removal services to remove possums and return them to their natural habitat.
 We will first inspect the home to identify all entry points, then seal them with materials designed to possum-proof.
 Temporary one-way doors can be installed so possums cannot re-enter once they exit, and cages set up to trap the animals and remove them.

 The brushtail possum is large with a bushy tail and pointy ear.
 Silvery grey with a black band across the snout, adults weigh from 1.5-4kg.